Sudan rebel leaders, 15 others, condemned to death - lawyer

 Khartoum has accused South Sudan of backing the rebels in South Kordofan and Blue Nile - states on the border between the two countries.
 South Sudan's government has dismissed the accusation.

-(Reporting by Khalid Abdelaziz, writing by Asma Alsharif; Editing by Andrew Heavens)
+(Reporting by Khaled Abdelaziz, writing by Asma Alsharif; Editing by Andrew Heavens)